guanyinstevens/ee282/homework4.md

 This indicates for all three assemblies, that the number of BUSCO genes that aligned once to the genome was 255, and the number of unmapped genes was 255.
 There were no duplciated genes or fragments genes.
 However, the percentage for the matched genes was 100%, so I am unsure why there was unmapped genes.
 Maybe it is because it is an inbred strain of *Drosophila* and not a true wild-type genome, so the core markers are present, while other genes may not be found.

+In addition, I also performed the same analysis, but instead of using the eukaryote lineage, using the diptera lineage.
+I first downloaded the diptera lineage from the remote repository using the following command: `compleasm download diptera_odb10`
+I then analyzed the hifiasm assembly, contig assembly, and scaffold assembly using the respective commands: hifiasm - `compleasm run -a ISO1.asm.bp.p_ctg.fasta -o /pub/glsteven -t '16' -l 'diptera_odb10'` contig - `compleasm run -a contig_GCF_Release_6_ISO1_genomic.fna.gz -o /pub/glsteven -t '16' -l 'diptera_odb10'` scaffold - `compleasm run -a GCF_000001215.4_Release_6_plus_ISO1_MT_genomic.fna.gz -o /pub/glsteven -t '16' -l 'diptera_odb10'`
+The results from each command were as follows:
+Hifiasm:
+S:99.73%, 3276
+D:0.27%, 9
+F:0.00%, 0
+I:0.00%, 0
+M:0.00%, 0
+N:3285

+Contig:
+S:99.73%, 3276
+D:0.27%, 9
+F:0.00%, 0
+I:0.00%, 0
+M:0.00%, 0
+N:3285

+Scaffold:
+S:99.73%, 3276
+D:0.27%, 9
+F:0.00%, 0
+I:0.00%, 0
+M:0.00%, 0
+N:3285

+This tells us that the number of BUSCO genes that were successfully aligned to the lineage genome was 99.73%, with 3276 genes entirely aligned once.
+There were 9 duplicated genes to the diptera lineage, but no fragmented genes were present.
+There were 3285 missing genes, which again is interesting because of the high single copy percentage.